LJDJGC/Learning-log/README.md

 ## 2025/11/17 Morning
 📅 November 17, 2025 (Morning) Learning Log💻 Computer Science (NeetCode)✅ Completed Understanding of Top K Frequent ElementsTopic: Top K Frequent ElementsProgress: Completed understanding of the problem's solution (bucket sort approach).Achievement: Learned a highly efficient method that can process in $O(N)$ time complexity, faster than standard sorting or heap-based $O(N \log N)$ methods.🌐 Web Development (The Odin Project)📘 Intermediate HTML and CSS CourseStatusModuleContentCompletedTables* Learned how to structure data using appropriate semantic HTML elements (<table>, <thead>, <tbody>, <tr>, <th>, <td>).* Understood how to use the colspan and rowspan attributes to span cells.In ProgressDefault Styles* Started learning about default styles provided by browsers. * This is important as a foundation for resetting or normalizing styles before applying custom CSS.

+## 2025/11/17 Night
+Learning Log – 2025/11/17 Night
+Topic: CSS Units (Intermediate HTML & CSS Course) Overview

+Tonight’s session was dedicated to reading and completing the section on CSS Units from the Intermediate HTML and CSS Course.
+The focus was on understanding how different measurement units behave, and how to choose the right one depending on layout or design needs.

+What I Studied
+CSS Units Overview

+I reviewed both absolute and relative units used in CSS and gained clarity on their practical applications.

+Absolute Units

+px

+cm, mm

+in, pt, pc
+Used when consistent, non-scaling sizing is required.

+Relative Units

+em – relative to the font size of the element

+rem – relative to the root (html) font size

+% – relative to the parent element

+vw, vh – viewport width/height units

+vmin, vmax – relative to the smaller/larger viewport dimension

+These units are essential for responsive layouts and scalable typography.

+Key Takeaways

+Relative units provide far better flexibility for modern, responsive design.

+rem is ideal for consistent typography scaling.

+Viewport units such as vw/vh help create full-screen sections and adaptive UI components.

+Understanding the relationship between parent and child elements is crucial when using % or em.

+Reflection

+Finishing this section strengthened my understanding of how CSS controls layout sizing.
+Building intuition for choosing the proper unit feels like a foundational skill that will directly impact future projects, especially as I work toward more advanced frontend development.

+## 2025/11/18 Morning
+Learning Log – HTML/CSS & Algorithm Practice

+Date: 2025-11-18

+Overview

+Today’s session focused on strengthening frontend fundamentals through CSS units and improving algorithmic thinking with string encoding/decoding logic.
+The goal is to build a consistent habit of learning both practical web development skills and core computer science concepts.

+Topics Covered
+1. CSS Units

+From the Intermediate HTML and CSS Course, I reviewed and practiced multiple CSS measurement units, focusing on when and why to use each.

+Key Concepts Learned

+Absolute units: px, pt, cm, etc.

+Relative units:

+em – relative to the font size of the element

+rem – relative to the root font size

+% – relative to the parent element

+vw, vh – relative to viewport dimensions

+vmin, vmax – responsive behavior based on the smallest/largest viewport dimension

+Practical understanding of when to use responsive units (e.g., rem, vw) vs fixed units (e.g., px).

+2. NeetCode – Encode and Decode Strings

+Worked on the classic “Encode and Decode Strings” problem from NeetCode, focusing on reliable string packing and parsing.

+Key Takeaways

+Encoding strategy: <length>#<string>

+Decoding logic:

+Parse the length prefix

+Skip the # delimiter

+Extract exactly length characters

+Learned the importance of avoiding ambiguous encodings and handling variable-length strings safely.

+Example (JavaScript)
+class Solution {
+  encode(strs) {
+    let res = '';
+    for (let s of strs) {
+      res += s.length + '#' + s;
+    }
+    return res;
+  }

+  decode(str) {
+    let res = [];
+    let i = 0;
+    while (i < str.length) {
+      let j = i;
+      while (str[j] !== '#') {
+        j++;
+      }
+      const length = parseInt(str.slice(i, j));
+      const value = str.slice(j + 1, j + 1 + length);
+      res.push(value);
+      i = j + 1 + length;
+    }
+    return res;
+  }
+}

+Reflection

+Today’s study combined practical UI skills with algorithm problem-solving.
+Understanding CSS units improved my ability to write responsive layouts, while the encode/decode exercise strengthened string manipulation and parsing skills.
+Both areas support my long-term goal of becoming a strong software engineer with solid fundamentals.